sucheta90/Gifts_selection_API_demo/README.md

 # Gifts_selection_API_demo

 The App was build to practice RESTful API.

-#The Home page (/gifts)
-The home page shows 4 gift items, followed by an anchor tag (Details).

-#DETAILS -
-The link opens a detailed page with the product Info.
-(PLEASE NOTE: The information taken from Lindt site has been used for demo purpose only.)
-Method: GET;

-#Add Review:
-Allows user to post a comment/review.

-#Back
-Redirects back to home page.

-#TECHNOLOGIES USED
+I have built this to list gifts in the landing page.
+Each gifts has corresponding detail page with a link to add the review of the gift.
+The api uses in memory variable to store the data.
+This data is refreshed when server is restarted.
+In future, I have plans to add and retrieve the data from database.

+### Features

+- Home page: (`GET /gifts`) This is the landing page that list some predefined gifts.
+Each gift has a link to the detail page
+- Gift Details page: (`GET /gifts/:id`) Each gift has a corresponding detail link which redirects the user to the gift detail page containing the description, price and reviews of the gift.
+The page also has a link to add review
+- Open review page: (`GET /gifts/:id/review`) This is the page opens a form and allow user to submit the review.
+When the review is submitted a HTTP POST request submitted with path `/gifts/:id/review` and the user is redirected to product details page that has all the reviews, including this last one
+- The detail page also has a back button to redirect the user to the home page

+### Technologies/Framework Used

-Express  (npm i express)
+1. Express (npm i express)
-Embedded JavaScript- EJS (npm i ejs)
+2. Embedded JavaScript- EJS (npm i ejs)
-UUID - Universally Unique Identifier (npm i uuid) GitHub Repository
+3. UUID - Universally Unique Identifier (npm i uuid) used to identify each gift

-#Implement
-PATCH, DELETE request.

-#GOAL:
-Better understanding of API request.
+### How to run/develop locally

+1. clone the repository
+2. `cd` to Gifts_selection_API_demo
+3. Run `npm i`
+4. Run `npm start`
+5. Open browser and hit `localhost:3000/gifts`